BoGomolTrue/samp-server-docker/README.md

 This Docker Compose configuration file (docker-compose.yml) allows you to easily set up a multi-container environment with the following services:

-- samp-server 0.3.7: A San Andreas Multiplayer server for multiplayer gaming.
+- Samp: A San Andreas Multiplayer server for multiplayer gaming.
 - Redis: An open-source in-memory data structure store used as a database, cache, and message broker.
 - Redis Commander: A web-based management tool for Redis.
 - MySQL: A popular open-source relational database management system.